CatalanCabbage/the-wall/README.md

 An app to motivate long-term progress and graphically track them across various skills.

 ## How does it work?
-* When you do something, enter it as a task completed, along with its value and the skill that it helps improve.
+* When you do something, enter it as a task completed, along with its value and the skill that it helps improve
-* The value of every task you do counts as a *brick* and contributes to building a graphical *wall*.
+* The value of every task you do counts as a *brick* and contributes to building a graphical *wall*

 You can choose your own target value(*points*) and watch The Wall grow as you pen down your tasks!

 ## Why?
-* It's always nice to look back and see how far you've progressed over time in some quantifyable way.
+* It's always nice to look back and see how far you've progressed over time in some quantifyable way
 * It also helps you keep going, hopefully giving you a nice hit of dopamine when you add another ~~brick~~ task!

 ## The philosophy
-Takes inspiration from the 10,000 hour rule[^1], with a caveat: The time spent alone is a a skewed measure of value.
+Takes inspiration from the 10,000 hour rule[^1], with a caveat: The time spent alone is a a skewed measure of value
-So for tasks completed, instead of just *time*, quantify it as *points* based on its effort and usefulness.
+So for tasks completed, instead of just *time*, quantify it as *points* based on its effort and usefulness
 Also, it's the journey to the number and not the number itself - this aims to help you keep going!

 -----